lewistrotter/WaterCorpWeedMonitor/README.md

 3. Shut down ArcGIS Pro.
 4. Double click the downloaded WaterCorpWeedMonitor.esriAddinX and install it.
 5. Run ArcGIS Pro.
 The plug-in is now installed.
+6. Open a new/existing project and open the new WCMonitor tab on the top menu to get started.

 ## Tutorial
 A tutorial document is provided to walk users through the plug-in.
 A subset of the City Beach rehabilitation site UAV imagery.